Probing Purely Inelastic Scalar Dark Matter Across Colliders and Gravitational Wave Observatories: Introduction

 In this research, we investigate a model of ``purely'' inelastic dark matter interaction involving the coannihilation mechanism.
 The dark sector comprises a complex scalar denoted as $\phi=\frac{1}{\sqrt{2}}(\phi_1+i\phi_2)$, which interacts with SM particles through the Higgs boson.
-The ``purely'' means only the inelastic scattering interaction exists, or in other words, the tree-level elastic scattering interactions between the same dark sector scalars and the Higgs, $\phi_i$--$\phi_i$--Higgs, are absent.
+Here 'purely inelastic' means that only inelastic scattering survives, i.e. all tree-level $\phi_i-\phi_i-H$ couplings vanish.
 Previous studies on inelastic dark matter have mainly focused on light scalar or fermionic models with masses below 100 GeV.
 These works explored signals at present and future colliders, neutrino detectors, or astrophysical observations, and emphasized how the models account for the observed dark matter relic abundance \cite{Izaguirre:2015zva,Berlin:2018jbm,Batell:2021ooj,Li:2021rzt,Bertuzzo:2022ozu,Lu:2023cet,Garcia:2024uwf,Krnjaic:2024ols,Okada:2024kni,Zhang:2024sox,Liu:2025abt}.
 Other works studied heavier iDM models above 100 GeV, where annihilation between coannihilation partners dominates \cite{Guo:2021vpb,Hooper:2025fda}.
 These models can be probed at the upcoming High-Luminosity LHC (HL-LHC), and typically require moderate couplings between the dark sector and the Standard Model Higgs.
 Some studies also considered fermionic iDM models with additional scalar mediators, which can induce strongly first-order phase transitions and detectable collider signatures \cite{Mirzaie:2025bzn}.
 In contrast, our work, with a straightforward purely iDM model, not only addresses the dark matter relic abundance and (in-)direct detection signals, but also naturally includes possible first-order phase transitions and the consequent gravitational wave signals arising from the newly introduced scalar.
 Furthermore, if the mass splitting between the dark matter particle $\phi_1$ and its excited partner $\phi_2$ is small, the latter can behave as a long-lived particle (LLP) at collider scales \cite{Alimena:2019zri}.
 In this case, hadron colliders can search for LLP signatures using displaced muon-jets or time-delayed techniques, which provide powerful tools for suppressing QCD backgrounds.

 The structure of this paper is outlined as follows.
 In Sec. \ref{sec:model}, the scalar iDM model is discussed, and decay channels and lifetime of the DM partner are also calculated.
 In Sec. \ref{sec:const}, we investigate the DM relic abundance and various existing constraints from (in-)direct detection, thermalization requirement, collider searches, and Higgs precision measurements.
 In Sec. \ref{sec:FOPT}, we explore the electroweak phase transition with the new scalars and their possible gravitational waves.
 In Sec. \ref{sec:collider}, the long-lived signatures of the DM partner $\phi_2$ are studied.
 In Sec. \ref{sec:concl}, we conclude.